dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 top_components = fastdup.find_top_components(work_dir="scene_classification_clean/report/")
 fastdup.delete_components(top_components, dry_run=False)
 ```

+In Fastdup, a **component** is a **cluster** of similar images.
-The snippet above removes duplicates of the same images ensuring you only have one copy of the image in your dataset.
+The snippet above removes duplicates of the same images (from the top cluster) ensuring you only have one copy of the image in your dataset.

 That's how easy it is to find duplicate images and remove them from your dataset!
 Let's see if we can find more issues.